Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

     For full details on all available parameters for this command, please visit this [page](https://docs.microsoft.com/en-us/cli/azure/containerapp?view=azure-cli-latest#az-containerapp-create){target=_blank}.

 - You can now verify the deployment of the first ACA by navigating to the Azure Portal and selecting the resource group named `tasks-tracker-rg` that you created earlier.
-You should see the 5 recourses created below.
+You should see the 5 resourses created below.
 ![Azure Resources](../../assets/images/01-deploy-api-to-aca/Resources.jpg)

 !!! success
-    To test the backend api service, copy the FQDN (Application URL) of the Azure container app named `tasksmanager-backend-api`.
+    To test the backend api service, either click on the URL output by the last command or copy the FQDN (Application URL) of the Azure container app named `tasksmanager-backend-api`, then issue a `GET` request similar to this one: `https://tasksmanager-backend-api.<your-aca-env-unique-id>.eastus.azurecontainerapps.io/api/tasks/?createdby=tjoudeh@bitoftech.net` and you should receive an array of the 10 tasks similar to the below image.

-    Issue a `GET` request similar to this one: `https://tasksmanager-backend-api.<your-aca-env-unique-id>.eastus.azurecontainerapps.io/api/tasks/?createdby=tjoudeh@bitoftech.net` and you should receive an array of the 10 tasks similar to the below image.
+    Note that the specific query string matters as you may otherwise get an empty result back.

     !!! tip
         You can find your azure container app application url on the azure portal overview tab.